 Everyone wants a pristine and structurally sound building.
 The last thing you want when purchasing your new house is some serious mould problem.
 However, in spite of your best efforts, these sneaky spores are not always easy to detect.
 Chances are that the seller may have “window-dressed” the problem just enough to make it undetectable during your house inspection only for the problem to reappear once you have settled in.
-Few sellers are likely to disclose a mould problem as it might just water down the price so you need to have a good idea on where to look for moulds in a building that you are planning to purchase.
+Few sellers are likely to disclose a mould problem as it might just water down the price so you need to have a good idea of where to look for moulds in a building that you are planning to purchase.

 Grappling with Mould Issues in the Home

-Mould is fungal growth that can come in various colors including green, white, gray and black.
+Mould is a fungal growth that can come in various colours including green, white, grey and black.
 They also come in all kinds of shapes.
 The growth might be small or cover an extensive area.
 There are certain types of moulds that are clearly visible and even odorous.
 However, some are barely discernible, particularly those that grow in those nooks and crannies such as between the walls, under the ceilings, under the floor and in other less accessible spots in the house like attics and basements.

 The most common places where you are likely to find mould in your property include the following:-

 - Check around the basement as well as various locations in the houses that have been flooded and haven’t dried well.